 In November 2012, our Board of Directors authorized a share repurchase program.
-The repurchase program does not have an expiration date, and we are not obligated to acquire a particular number of shares.
-The repurchase program may be discontinued at any time at the Company's discretion.
-In February 2017, our Board of Directors increased the amount that we are authorized to expend on future repurchases to \$1,000 under the repurchase program, which superseded all prior repurchase programs.
-Under the program, we repurchased 0.7 and 4.0 shares of our common stock at a cost of \$85.0 and \$463.6 during the years ended December 31, 2018 and 2017, respectively.
-As of December 31, 2018, there is a total of \$451.5 remaining for repurchases under the program.
+In February 2017, our Board of Directors increased the amount that we are authorized to expend on future repurchases to \$1,000.0 under the repurchase program, which superseded all prior repurchase programs.
+On October 22, 2019, the Board of Directors approved an additional share repurchase authorization of up to \$1,000.0.
+The repurchase program does not have an expiration date and we are not obligated to acquire a particular number of shares.
+The repurchase program may be discontinued at any time at our discretion.
+Under the program, we repurchased 3.8 and 0.7 shares of our common stock at a cost of \$416.0 and \$85.0 during the years ended December 31, 2019 and 2018, respectively.
+As of December 31, 2019, there is a total of \$1,035.5 remaining for repurchases under the program.